 Creating the Intimacy Equation

 Since humans are creatures that strive for the comfort level and intimacy they are accustomed to, it is easy to see how you may desire to find and maintain your comfort level for any intimate contact you may have.
-That means that if you grew up with a wide range of intimate childhood associations within your family and friends, you will likely look for and feel comfortable with the same in your adult life.
+That means that if you grew up with a wide range of close childhood associations within your family and friends, you will likely look for and feel comfortable with the same in your adult life.

 However, if you found little emotional closeness in your childhood, you may tend to fear closeness or intimacy and keep people at bay for fear of rejection or harshness.
 Psychotherapy can help you broaden the range of intimacy you are comfortable with as it enhances the quality of life you live as you accept more intimacy into your life.

-Treating Couples With Neurofeedback.
+Treating Couples With Neurofeedback

 Relationships are notoriously tricky, especially those living together.
 Creating an environment conducive to healthy interactions is key to a couple's success.
 However, personality conflicts and underlying psychological conditions and responses can lead to volatile, explosive, and abusive behavior.
 Therefore, to help couples build a supportive and healthful relationship, psychotherapists have created several couple's therapy models.
 Although, not every treatment plan is as effective or curative as some might wish it to be.